seanfreaney/FFS/README.md

 ## Unfixed Bugs

 - I am unable to get static files pushed to S3 on my deployed site.
 I have tried several times and have been unable to resolve the issue.
 I have used the instructions from the Code Institute walkthrough project as well looking at documentation on AWS.
-Unfortunately This means that the user and management will not be able to upload and download their documents as desired.
-I understand that this is not ideal, however, I believe that the site is sufficiently functional to facilitate a platform for a small accounting company to manage customers and take payment for services while sharing documents with the customer over email..
+Unfortunately, This means that the user and management will not be able to upload and download their documents as desired.
+I understand that this is not ideal, however, I believe that the site is sufficiently functional to facilitate a platform for a small accounting company to manage customers and take payment for services while sharing documents with the customer over email.
+This has also affected loading of stylesheets and can cause an error in the console relating to verifying the stylesheet.
+After performing rigorous testing, this doesn't seem to have affected the integration with Stripe and processing test payments has been successful.

 ## Additional Features